Special Education (SPE)

 Spring Semester

-Students will complete a five day a week practicum in a setting approved to meet the requirements for licensure as teacher of students with moderate disabilities (Pre-K-8).
+Students will complete a five-day-a-week practicum in a setting approved to meet the requirements for licensure as teacher of students with moderate disabilities (Pre-K-8).

 This course meets the General Education Active Learning requirement.